Boothill Blades wooden cutting and serving boards

 If you've got visible stains on the board, you can help lift them with salt and lemon.
 Pour a tablespoon or so of kosher salt over it and use a halved lemon to scrub the salt around the stain.
 It should lift right off.
 Follow with a hot water rinse and (again) a thorough dry.

 Is your cutting board stinky?
 Have you been carving up several chickens?
 Perhaps it is in need of a deep clean.
 To do so, first rinse off any food bits from the board and wipe it dry.
 Then return to your salt and lemon trick, using more salt than before and giving the whole thing a good scrub.
 Return to the sink with hot water and soap, wipe it clean, and (yep) dry it thoroughly.

 Oil it up

 After a deep cleaning, and any time your board and utensils look dry or dull, you'll want to season them.
 This step is not unlike seasoning a cast iron skillet, and it is crucial for increasing the longevity of your beautiful tools.
-We recommend rubbing your boards and spoons down with a generous coat of mineral oil, or an oil-beesewax mixture, like the board butter sold by our friends at Boothill Blades.
-(You can also make this mixture yourself.)
+We recommend rubbing your boards and spoons down with a generous coat of mineral oil, or an oil-beesewax mixture, which you can make yourself.
 Really buff it into the surface and then let everything sit out overnight, on its edge, to dry.
 If you can see or feel any oil or grease still on the board in the morning, wipe it off with a paper towel or microfiber towel.

 Depending on how often you're using your wooden tools, you may need to take this step once a month, or maybe only a few times a year.
 Just look for a dry or dull surface as a sign it needs to be seasoned.